-The user should make available also the files containing the parameters that will be used for the instrument correction.
+The user should also make available the files containing the parameters that will be used for the instrument correction.
 An example of such a "pole and zero file" follows.
-A few pole and zero files for several instruments are included with the software distribution also.
+A few pole and zero files for several instruments are included with the software distribution and the new GUI version has a tool for preparing these files (makepz).